meetwudi/hexo-generator-api/README.md

 The api end point will be to `public/api/list/recent.json`.

-An example list page will be the same as above, but in the reverse order they were published *oldest to newest*
+An example list page will be the same as above, but in the reverse order they were published *newest to oldest*

 ```json
 {